camunda/camunda-docs-manual/content/user-guide/quarkus-integration/configuration.md

 ## Datasource

-If not default Quarkus datasource is configured, the Camunda Quarkus extension sets an embedded (local) H2 database as the primary/default Quarkus datasource.
+If no default Quarkus datasource is configured, the Camunda Quarkus extension sets an embedded (local) on-disk H2 database as the primary/default Quarkus datasource.

 ### Using Quarkus Transaction Integration with CockroachDB